-Gov. Inslee to restrict gatherings of more than 250 people, a move aimed at sports and concerts to be
+Gov. Inslee to restrict gatherings of more than 250 people, a move aimed at sports and concerts

 “There’s not a way to contain things unless we contain them,” Zeyl said.
 “There’s an enormous amount of worry in my heart about these canceled gigs and engagements for artists.
 But the people I’m most concerned about are the medically fragile and unhoused.”

+Major events in the area already have been postponed, such as Emerald City Comic Con, originally scheduled for March 12-15 at Washington State Convention Center.
+The event draws around 100,000 people annually.
+Pearl Jam announced Monday it would postpone the North American leg of its tour, citing the risks of convening large gatherings.
+With the announcement, Pearl Jam became the largest American band to postpone an entire run of shows in the United States.

-King County Council member Rod Dembowski, said he and his colleagues had not received a briefing about Inslee’s planned action.
+Metropolitan King County Council member Rod Dembowski said Tuesday night that he and his colleagues had not received a briefing about Inslee’s planned action.

 He said he was deferring to public health officials, the governor and county executives who were making the calls.
+“It seems like a reasonable step to me,” he said.

 It’s important to make sure people’s civil liberties are respected, Dembowski said, but “we’ve got to balance that against this incredible public health crisis.”